 Ben Nevis – Nelson

-The Nelson peak in Mount Richmond Forest Park stands at 1619m.
+The Ben Nevis in Mount Richmond Forest Park stands at 1619m.
 By comparison the one in the Hector mountains near Lake Wakitipu in Otago stands at 2234m.
 ‘The’ Ben Nevis in Scotland stands at 1345m and is Britain’s highest mountain.

-The Ben Nevis Track follows Gibbs Spur all the way to the summit and is well marked.
-We started at 10.40am.
-The first kilometre or so is really steep, so be prepared to be huffing and puffing immediately.
+The Ben Nevis Track follows Gibbs Spur all the way to the summit and is well-marked.
+We started at 10.40 am.
+The first kilometre or so really steep, so be prepared to be huffing and puffing immediately.
 After the initial 4WD road walk, we headed into an almost dark forest of fir trees.

 By midday, about an hour and 20 minutes in, we were back into the open again, but still a little way from the summit.
-(Not that we could see it mind you, the cloud was still swirling all around us).
+Not that we could see it, the cloud was still swirling all around us.
 We decided to stop for a break.
 I had brought lunch, and my hiking buddy had brought ‘surprises’.
 Goodness!
 Rich not only baked, but he hauled it up a mountain, with coffee too!
 This is definitely a gourmet style of tramping that I could really get used to 🙂 The verdict??
-The carrot cake (actually, my favourite cake) was beautifully moist with magnificent icing, and the lemon slice was light, gooey and delicious.
+The carrot cake was beautifully moist with magnificent icing, and the lemon slice was light, gooey and delicious.

 At the summit